franipendus/RoundTripBlog/content/FraniPendus/blog3.md

 Monday, we finally returned back to Leuven.
 Even though I was so sad to say bye to Luxembourg, I know it is a place I will definitely go back to.

 ## Project Contributions
 In terms of the project, I created all of the tables and generated all of the fake data.
-I added them into the database section on VS Code so that I could begin write the api routes.
-I wrote 12 api routes:
+I added the tables and generated data into the database section on VS Code so that I could begin write the api routes.
-* 1 x 'put'
-* 1 x 'post'
-* 1 x 'delete'
-* 9 x 'get'

-In my opinion, the 'get' and 'delete' routes were easy to implement; however, the 'post' and 'put' were VERY difficult for me and required a lot of time due to the string formatting, specifically pertaining to dates.
-It took me around 3 hours of staring at the code and getting help to realize I was missing a couple *single* quotation marks.
-In the end, it did work out and it was so satisfying to see the code I wrote "behind the scenes" performing tasks the user wanted on the app.